msorens/images-from-the-aether/README.md

 My end result was a thorough but not quite complete list.
 There are some things not really amenable to unit tests: accessibility, performance, responsiveness of the display, visual positioning (where a button or field is positioned on the page, alignment of elements, etc.), and probably a few others.

+## Using the Application

+You can certainly clone the repository and play with this application on your own machine, or you can just launch it immediately in your browser at https://msorens.github.io/images-from-the-aether/, courtesy of [GitHub Pages](https://pages.github.com/).
+Be advised, however, that you will need a Pexels API key to do anything (see _API Access_ below for further details).

 ## The Design and the Result

 What is the quickest way for you, the reader, to understand what this application does, down to every nitty gritty detail?